Lancaster Colony Co. (NASDAQ:LANC) Shares Sold by Aviva PLC

-Aviva PLC reduced its position in Lancaster Colony Co.
-(NASDAQ:LANC) by 7.1% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Aviva PLC trimmed its holdings in shares of Lancaster Colony Co.
+(NASDAQ:LANC) by 7.1% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 6,618 shares of the company’s stock after selling 504 shares during the period.
-Aviva PLC’s holdings in Lancaster Colony were worth $1,161,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Aviva PLC’s holdings in Lancaster Colony were worth $1,161,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-BlackRock Inc. lifted its stake in shares of Lancaster Colony by 3.8% in the 1st quarter.
-BlackRock Inc. now owns 2,314,676 shares of the company’s stock valued at $405,901,000 after purchasing an additional 83,853 shares during the period.
-Champlain Investment Partners LLC lifted its stake in shares of Lancaster Colony by 1.2% in the 1st quarter.
-Champlain Investment Partners LLC now owns 1,318,643 shares of the company’s stock valued at $231,237,000 after purchasing an additional 15,700 shares during the period.
-Geode Capital Management LLC lifted its stake in shares of Lancaster Colony by 2.2% in the 1st quarter.
-Geode Capital Management LLC now owns 338,070 shares of the company’s stock valued at $59,283,000 after purchasing an additional 7,243 shares during the period.
-GW&K Investment Management LLC lifted its stake in shares of Lancaster Colony by 12.4% in the 1st quarter.
-GW&K Investment Management LLC now owns 243,921 shares of the company’s stock valued at $42,774,000 after purchasing an additional 26,821 shares during the period.
-Finally, Victory Capital Management Inc. lifted its stake in shares of Lancaster Colony by 38.6% in the 1st quarter.
-Victory Capital Management Inc. now owns 226,282 shares of the company’s stock valued at $39,681,000 after purchasing an additional 63,016 shares during the period.
-Hedge funds and other institutional investors own 56.72% of the company’s stock.
+A number of other hedge funds and other institutional investors have also made changes to their positions in LANC.
+Veriti Management LLC acquired a new stake in Lancaster Colony during the 4th quarter valued at approximately $35,000.
+JJJ Advisors Inc. lifted its stake in Lancaster Colony by 83.2% during the 1st quarter.
+JJJ Advisors Inc. now owns 229 shares of the company’s stock valued at $40,000 after acquiring an additional 104 shares during the period.
+Lazard Asset Management LLC lifted its stake in Lancaster Colony by 825.6% during the 4th quarter.
+Lazard Asset Management LLC now owns 398 shares of the company’s stock valued at $73,000 after acquiring an additional 355 shares during the period.
+GPS Wealth Strategies Group LLC acquired a new position in shares of Lancaster Colony in the 1st quarter valued at $106,000.
+Finally, Signaturefd LLC lifted its stake in shares of Lancaster Colony by 13.1% in the 1st quarter.
+Signaturefd LLC now owns 611 shares of the company’s stock valued at $107,000 after purchasing an additional 71 shares during the period.
+Institutional investors and hedge funds own 56.72% of the company’s stock.

-Separately, Sidoti initiated coverage on shares of Lancaster Colony in a research report on Thursday, June 17th.
-They set a “neutral” rating and a $205.00 price objective for the company.

-Lancaster Colony (NASDAQ:LANC) last posted its quarterly earnings data on Tuesday, May 4th.
-The company reported $1.05 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.26 by ($0.21).
-The company had revenue of $357.25 million for the quarter, compared to analyst estimates of $337.65 million.
-Lancaster Colony had a return on equity of 17.74% and a net margin of 10.05%.
-The business’s revenue was up 11.2% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.96 earnings per share.
-On average, sell-side analysts forecast that Lancaster Colony Co. will post 6.04 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Stockholders of record on Wednesday, June 9th will be issued a dividend of $0.75 per share.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 1.53%.
-The ex-dividend date of this dividend is Tuesday, June 8th.
-Lancaster Colony’s payout ratio is 60.85%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 30th.
+Shareholders of record on Wednesday, June 9th will be given a dividend of $0.75 per share.
+This represents a $3.00 dividend on an annualized basis and a yield of 1.53%.
+The ex-dividend date is Tuesday, June 8th.
+Lancaster Colony’s dividend payout ratio is presently 60.85%.

+Separately, Sidoti began coverage on shares of Lancaster Colony in a research note on Thursday, June 17th.
+They issued a “neutral” rating and a $205.00 target price for the company.

 Lancaster Colony Corporation manufactures and markets specialty food products for the retail and foodservice markets in the United States.
 The company operates in two segments, Retail and Foodservice.
 It offers frozen garlic bread under the New York BRAND Bakery; frozen Parkerhouse style yeast and dinner rolls under the Sister Schubert's; frozen mini stuffed bagels under the Bantam Bagels; salad dressings under the Marzetti, Simply Dressed, Simply 60, Cardini's, Tastefully Dressed, and Girard's; and vegetable and fruit dips under the Marzetti brand names.